DingoDemon/OkHttpLogger/README.md

 recomposed from Logging Interceptor https://github.com/square/okhttp/tree/master/okhttp-logging-interceptor

-you will get direct information for log when you use okhttp/retrofit。
+you will get direct information in logcat when you use okhttp/retrofit。

 #### how to use :